percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `percona/percona-server-mongodb-operator:{{ release }}` |

-An alternative image for the initial Operator installation
+An alternative image for the initial Operator installation.

 ### `initContainerSecurityContext`